Whenever there is a collision between a car and a pedestrian, the resulting injuries are often serious and even fatal.

 Car accidents involving pedestrians are often extremely dangerous.
 Whenever there is a collision between a car and a pedestrian, the resulting injuries are often serious and even fatal.
 Due to the fact that cars weigh a lot more and move much faster than humans, even a minor collision can cause permanent injuries if the pedestrian survives.

 Being hit by an automobile is a very traumatic experience.
 The confusion and uncertainty that surrounds such events can make the whole situation even more stressful.
-In this post, we will talk about the two common misconceptions about car accidents involving pedestrians.
+We will talk about the two common misconceptions about car accidents involving pedestrians.

 Police always sides with the pedestrian